The seasons, Book 1 Available on AMAZON for .99 cents during the 1st week of October.

 Why are these things important to me?

-I held the boat and looked upon it.
+I held the boat and looked at it.
 It was a child’s toy.
 That was all.
 I set it down and looked at each object with the same emptiness.

 “Oh, Ian darling?
 Help me set the table.”
 My mother called.

-I stood and walked back through the house, remembering the boat.
-I wiped my brow, blinking and dazed, then put two plates on the table from a stack she handed me.
+I turned and walked back through the house, wiping my brow, blinking and dazed, then put two plates on the table from a stack she handed me.

 “Better set two more.
 Your father will be home soon and your uncle George might stop by.”